Michael Andrew (swimmer): Ultra Short Race Pace Training

-Michael Andrew has adopted a unique training style called Ultra Short Race Pace Training.
+Michael Andrew has adopted a unique training style called Ultra Short Race Pace Training(USRPT).
 In an interview with NBC Olympics Andrew spoke about his training:

 We train as specific as possible.
 Our sessions are shorter but intentional every time, using USRPT (ultra-short race pace training).
 I use blood flow restriction to train and recover.
 We use power plates to train fast twitch fibers.

 USRPT, short for Ultra-Short Race-Pace Training, is an evidence-based training program/stroke curriculum developed by Dr. Bent S. Rushall for the sport of swimming that Andrew started using as his training method when he was 10 years old.

 In the Open Access Journal of Sports Medicine, Nugent et al., 2019 reviewed the science behind the USRPT methodology finding most of the science to be anecdotal in nature, highlighting the training records of Andrew as one form of more concrete scientific evidence, and emphasizing the importance of statistical evidence in proving the effectiveness of the USRPT methodology.